 Lisa Von Tang, available online

 21. Max.
 Tan

 Monochromatic minimalism reigns supreme at Max.
 Tan, the avant-garde eponymous label that no edgy fashionista worth her salt can resist.
 Designer Max.
 Tan pays homage to deconstruction and transformation by playing with volume, quirky cuts, and unexpected silhouettes.
 The result?
 Refreshingly studied designs with the slightest hint of androgyny – they’re serious but never austere, minimal but never simple.

 22. Minor Miracles

 For a pop of colour and cheery vibes, it’s Minor Miracles to the rescue!
 Bold flower motifs, squiggly prints and colour block designs – you name it, the brand has it.
 Is a full-on printed dress too much for you?
-Start small with a drawstring bag, face mask or scarf.
+Start small with a drawstring bag or scarf.